nimaafshar/metadamagenet/README.md

 The decoder’s number of channels can be looked at as a hyper-parameter and it can be changed and tuned.
-Additionally, we can analyze the effect of the size of the backbone in the efficient unet by trying efficientnet b5 or b7 as the backbone.
+Additionally, we can analyze the effect of the size of the backbone in the efficient U-net by trying Efficientnet b5 or b7 as the backbone.
-The layer in which the embedding of the pre- and post-disaster images get concatenated dictates the complexity of the distance function in the classifier.
+The layer in which the embedding of the pre-, and post-disaster images get concatenated dictates the complexity of the distance function in the classifier.
 This effect can also be tested and analyzed.
-*Log-cosh-dice* and *Focal-travesky* are two loss functions which have the best performance in the training of segmentation models [^segmentation-losses].
+*Log-cosh-dice* and *Focal-travesky* are two loss functions that have the best performance in the training of segmentation models [^segmentation-losses].
 We can also try training our models with these two loss functions.
 But in this case, we have to make sure to modify them, so we can assign weights to classes.
 The low performance of the meta learning model may not be only due to the small number of training epochs or the small number of shots.
 We can try using first-order MAML like reptile [^reptile] instead of the original MAML algorithm in the model.
-These algorithms use less memory, thus, we can test the effects of other factors and hyper parameters faster.
+These algorithms use less memory, thus, we can test the effects of other factors and hyperparameters faster.
-Previous research in the realm of meta learning for semantic segmentation may also help us train a better model for our specific problem. [^meta-seg] [^meta-seg-init].
+Previous research in the realm of meta-learning for semantic segmentation may also help us train a better model for our specific problem. [^meta-seg] [^meta-seg-init].

 ## Further Reading